This post may contain affiliate links. Please read our disclosure policy.

 Growing up, my family were very loyal PF Chang’s customers.
-We loved going for the family style dinners and getting an assortment of our favorite things on the menu: Mongolian beef, lettuce cups, string beans, and my personal favorite… the Chang’s Spicy Chicken.
+We loved going for the family-style dinners and getting an assortment of our favorite things on the menu: Mongolian beef, lettuce cups, string beans, and my personal favorite… the Chang’s Spicy Chicken.
+So it was a must to recreate my go-to dish into this Whole30 Chang’s Spicy Chicken.

 If you’re a spicy food lover like me, try this simple and delicious chicken stir fry!
 It goes well with cauliflower rice and some sauteed green beans, snap peas, or steamed broccoli!
-No need to call in take-out, you can make it right at home!
+No need to call in take-out, you can make Whole30 Chang’s Spicy Chicken right at home!

 For the Chicken Stir Fry: